laserkittens/laserkittens-hugo-site/content/about.md

 Welcome to Laser Kittens!
 The home of... well... you get the idea.

 This is my personal blog.
-I *typically* write about technology, programming, cyber security, reverse engineering, and whatever else I feel like sharing publicly.
+I *typically* write about technology, programming, cyber security (especially digital forensics and incident response, i.e., "DFIR"), reverse engineering, and whatever else I feel like sharing publicly.

 If you see a dude wearing this t-shirt, it might be me.